 However, Thomas Jolly, the ceremony’s director, clarified that the scene was inspired by and paid homage to "The Feast of the Gods," a 17th-century painting by Jan Harmensz van Biljert.
 This artwork, housed in the Musée Magnin in Dijon, depicts Greek gods at a banquet, aligning with the Olympic Games' Greek heritage.

 Sweetin took to Instagram to address the uproar, sharing a video explaining the connection to Dionysus, the Greek god of wine and festivity.
-She captioned the video, "Tell me you don't know about art or history without TELLING me you don't know about art or history," highlighting the historical context behind the performance.

 The article is not finished.
 Click on the next page to continue.